JetSplash Car Wash 7355

 absorber/strut assembly, featuring Magnetic Ride

-GM SUVs and trucks.
-It primarily fits the Cadillac
+full-size GM SUVs and trucks.
+It primarily fits

 Key Vehicle Applications (2007–2014):